inpsyde/multilingual-press/readme.txt

 = Will Multilingual Press translate my content? =

-No, it doesn't.
+No, it will not.
 It manages relationships between sites and translations, but it doesn't change the content.

 = Where can I get additional language files? =